-Our legal advisors also act in concert with our contracted law firm, Slater + Gordon.
+Our legal advisors also act in concert with our contracted law firms.

 The SSTUWA offers the best industrial and professional education and training in Australia.
 This training is heavily discounted for members.
 Courses range from how to apply for a job to high-level professional development, in addition to a full range of industrial training for reps and in occupational health and safety.

 Our Education and Training Centre also coordinates conferences and events which offer members access to some of the world’s best education thinkers and leaders.

 Courses are available throughout the year both in term-time and during school holidays.

-Our new website offers members a one-stop shop for immediate advice and updates on the latest news regarding the profession.
+Our website offers members a one-stop shop for immediate advice and updates on the latest news regarding the profession.

 You can find information sheets, the relevant agreement for your area and a host of other advice on speciality areas such as Occupational Health and Safety, Women’s Issues, TAFE, Leaders, Aboriginal and Torres Strait Islander and LGBTIQ.

 You can also check out the massive range of member benefits and get instant access to discounts on a range of goods and services.
-From cheap loans to discounted health insurance, travel bargains to movie tickets, there’s something for everyone.
+From educational resources to discounted insurances, travel bargains to movie tickets, there’s something for everyone.